Guided Meditation as a Way to Relax

 A Relaxation Exercise using Guided Imagery can be beneficial to those in recovery.
 Guided Imagery or Visualization Relaxation is an effective way to clear the mind and allow the body to relax.
 Not only is it a great way to unwind at the end of the day but it allows a person to take a few moments to themselves.
 Give it a try and add it to your toolbox to help you in your recovery!

 So, the ideal way for a person to begin this exercise is to be in an area with minimal distractions.
 Next, the person should be in a supportive chair or lying down on their back.
 During the activity your mind might wonder off but that’s okay.
 If this happens, in a non-judgmental way just notice that it has wondered off and bring it back to the activity.
 Then the person should focus on their breathing.
 Breath in through the nose, out through the mouth or in whatever way is comfortable for you.

-Some recovering gambling addicts use Guided Meditation to start their day or to ground themselves.
-This tends to bring a sense of inner peace when they are experiencing discomfort.
+Some people use Guided Meditation to start their day or to ground themselves to bring a sense of inner peace when they are experiencing discomfort.
 Others use it at night as a way to cue the body to slow down and calm down.
 So give it a shot and you will be amazed by this technique!